2018 Orange County Board of Supervisors election

-The 2018 Orange County Board of Supervisors elections was on June 5, 2018 as part of the primary election on June 5, 2018.
+The 2018 Orange County Board of Supervisors elections were held on June 5, 2018, and November 6, 2018.
 Three of the five seats of the Orange County, California Board of Supervisors were up for election.

 County elections in California are officially nonpartisan.
-A two-round system will be used for the election, starting with the first round in June; followed by a runoff in November between the top-two candidates in each district.
+A two-round system was used for the election, starting with the first round in June, followed by a runoff in November between the top two candidates in each district.
 Runoffs are only held if no candidate receives a majority in each district.